(PD) Ma Yuan Walking on Path in Spring

 At present, the initial aim is to only present articles related to 齊道 Chi Dao, which may include partial or full modern translations of several of the Chinese classics.
 Regardless of the topics chosen, all will focus on two cores: Nature is the sole and unchangeable standard of what is logical, and, how Nature's standard is applied.

 The Alo and De dialogs are useful for individuals who learn best through casual conversations.
 Some people prefer videos, some people prefer plain text, some people prefer firsthand experience, and some people prefer conversations.
 The Alo and De dialogs help to express compressed ideas within expanded sentences that touch upon numerous topics simultaneously.
+Also, it is useful to many individuals to share a similar background ambience of words, to know what the rhythm and tone was as the words were spoken, or written.
+Most all of the Alo and De pages have been written while listening to the music of Huge Ocean Waves Crashing on Rocks, and sometimes to the music of Zen Garden Rain - Relaxation, Meditation, Mindfulness Pure Bliss, both titles being from the same source, and easy to find with a search engine.

 I do not collect, sell, rent, send junk email, nor in any way make use of a person's email except for my replying: private emails remain private, and I delete all emails that do not have an important reason to be kept.